mdedwards/mdeGranular/README.md

 "source/audio" alongside the MaxMSP example projects.
 From there it should build against the MaxMSP libraries.

+NB this object is not yet working on Mac M1 computers.

 Michael Edwards, March 9th 2020
 m@michael-edwards.org